AT-Publishing/website/_posts/2016-02-29-exchanges.md

 ________________________

-So you want to join the madness and start trading altcoins?
+So you want to join the madness and start with altcoin trading?

 Let's first look at what is important - what you should be looking for - and what you can leave behind.